minibolt-guide/minibolt/guide/system/operating-system.md

 1. Confirm destructive action by selecting the "Continue" option

-1. Fill the profile setup form with the follows
+1. Fill the profile setup form with the follows ⚠️ IMPORTANT step!

     * > **name:** temp
     * > **user:** temp